Murder of Girly Chew Hossencofft: Crime and investigation

 On the morning of September 10, 1999, Girly Chew failed to show up for work.
 Her co-workers immediately became concerned about Girly's welfare and reported her missing that day.
 Diazien Hossencofft was the prime suspect in the investigation, but he had left for Charleston, South Carolina, that very day.
 Investigators then focused their attention on Girly Chew's apartment and Diazien Hossencofft's girlfriend, Linda Henning.
 Inside Girly's apartment, the investigators noticed the smell of bleach.
 Using luminol, they found considerable blood evidence.

 Following the search of Girly Chew's apartment, police questioned Henning, who appeared as a personal reference of Diazien.
 In her interview, she claimed that she believed that Diazien was an accomplished doctor and that she had no knowledge of Girly Chew's disappearance.
 She later stated to an investigative grand jury that she did not even know Diazien's missing wife, but police were able to prove that she was lying.
-Investigators showed that Linda had banked at the branch where Girly worked, and that Girly had been Linda's teller on at least one occasion.
-Linda Henning was charged with perjury for lying to the grand jury in October 1999.
+Investigators showed that Henning had banked at the branch where Girly worked, and that Girly had been Henning's teller on at least one occasion.
+Henning was charged with perjury for lying to the grand jury in October 1999.

 In Henning's home, investigators recovered a ninja sword in her attic, which was purchased on the morning of Girly's murder.
 Days after Girly Chew's disappearance, her clothing was found on a tarpaulin in Belen, New Mexico.
-Along with Girly's clothing, investigators discovered a piece of duct tape with Linda Henning's hair attached.
+Along with Girly's clothing, investigators discovered a piece of duct tape with Henning's hair attached.
 She and Diazien Hossencofft were indicted and charged with murder.